annushka123/assignment_five/AnnaSavery_assignment_5/README.txt

 For assignment to work, you will need:

 - MaxMSP and Wekinator
-- Max external object "sigmund~" which will track pitch input.
+- Max external object "sigmund~" which will track pitch input (the included sigmund~ object is in 64bit).
 Please note that there is a minimum amplitude threshold for sending OSC messages to Wekinator to minimize noise.
 - audio samples
 - an instrument that can output pitches ranging from G below middle C and D three octavos above middle C